eiriksm/kyll-thrill/_posts/2014-03-21-introducing-kyll-thrill.md

 Good point.
 My bad, I guess.

 ##So what is it?
-Yeah, so mithril immediately caught my attention as it is a super slim javascript framework.
-And I always wanted a blog tool that was super fast, no dependencies, and, most important: 1 HTTP request.
+Yeah, so [mithril](http://lhorie.github.io/mithril/) immediately caught my attention as it is a super slim javascript framework.
+And I always wanted a blog tool that was super fast, few dependencies, and, most important: 1 HTTP request.

 ##OK, that's just silly.
 Or?
-Yeah, well, some experiments (citation needed) has shown that reducing the number of HTTP requests is the most important performance factor on mobile.
+Yeah, well, some experiments has shown that reducing the number of HTTP requests is the most important performance factor on mobile.
 So I stuck to one.
 And hosting is stable and free through github, and writing markdown posts with jekyll is a breeze.

 ##But it looks kind of dull!
 I agree.
 I'm no designer.
 But it's fast, right?